frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 }
 ```

-### Algorithm: Difference Array - Efficient Range Updates
+### 11.1.2.
+Algorithm: Difference Array - Efficient Range Updates

 The Difference Array algorithm is a powerful technique for handling multiple range update operations efficiently.
 It's particularly useful when you need to perform many updates on an array and only query the final result after all updates are complete.
-Optimizes range updates to $O(1)$ by storing differences between adjacent
+Optimizes range updates to $O(1)$ by storing differences between adjacent elements.

-elements.
+The Difference Array algorithm shines in various scenarios where multiple range updates are required, and the final result needs to be computed only after all updates have been applied.
+Here are some common applications where this technique proves to be particularly effective:

+1. **Range update queries**: When you need to perform multiple range updates and only query the final array state.
+2. **Traffic flow analysis**: Modeling entry and exit points of vehicles on a road.
+3. **Event scheduling**: Managing overlapping time slots or resources.
+4. **Image processing**: Applying filters or adjustments to specific regions of an image.
+5. **Time series data**: Efficiently updating ranges in time series data.
+6. **Competitive programming**: Solving problems involving multiple range updates.

 Consider an array $A$ of size $n$.
 The difference array $D$ is defined as: